penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 2. Activate the plugin through the ‘Plugins’ menu in WordPress.

-The plugin will create two new submenus: One in the Post section (depending on the chosen taxonomy) where you find the tag groups and another one under the Settings.
+The plugin will create a new menu "Tag Groups" and a submenu in the Post section (depending on the chosen taxonomy) where you find the tag groups.
 After you have created some groups, you can edit your tags (or other terms) and assign them to one of these groups.
 A filter and a bulk action menu are available on the Tags page and you also find a filter on the Posts pages.

-The tabbed tag cloud (or an accordion containing the tags) can be inserted with a shortcode.
-Options are listed on the Settings page.
+The tabbed tag cloud (or an accordion containing the tags) can be inserted with a shortcode or a Gutenberg block.
+Options are listed under the "Tag Groups" main menu.

 Extensive information, examples and help for troubleshooting are listed [here](https://chattymango.com/tag-groups/?pk_campaign=tg&pk_kwd=readme "plugin website").